specify the model formula

 |

-Integer, number of backfitting iterations to compute starting values before running MCMC.
+Integer, the number of backfitting iterations used to compute starting values before running MCMC.
 If maxit = 0, sampling starts from default or user-supplied starting values.

 |